kendricng/bay-area-houses/README.md

 Using a Linear Regression model, I have built a basic machine learning model to predict housing prices in the Bay Area mainly by using the following predictive features:

-1. area (e.g. San Francisco, South Bay, East Bay);
+1. area (e.g. San Francisco, South Bay, East Bay); and
-2. house type (e.g. Single Family, Condo, Townhouse); and
-3. square footage.
+2. square footage.

 This model resulted in an R squared value of 0.60 on the test set.